Woolloongabba

 Woolloongabba is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Woolloongabba has a high level of cultural diversity, with 34.5% of its population speaking a language other than English at home and 43.0% born overseas.
-Christianity is the predominant religion in Woolloongabba, comprising 31.9% of people.
-However, Buddhism is notably overrepresented compared to Greater Brisbane, making up 3.7% versus 2.0%.
+Woolloongabba's cultural diversity is high, with 34.5% speaking a language other than English at home and 43.0% born overseas.
+Christianity is the main religion, comprising 31.9%.
+Buddhism is overrepresented at 3.7%, compared to Greater Brisbane's 2.0%.

 Frequently Asked Questions - Diversity